If you want a sine wave oscillator. We have many circuit for you. Now I am going to show you the Wien Bridge Oscillator circuit.

-This wien bridge oscillator circuit which is normal, low distortion and can easily adjust the resonance frequency that depends on the pair of the resistors (R) and capacitors (C).
-Which we can calculate by the formula.
+In normal It has low distortion.
+And can easily adjust the resonance frequency.
+That depends on the pair of resistors (R) and capacitors (C).

 F = 1/2 p RC